“For to me to live is Christ, and to die is gain.” Phil. 1:21

 The fact that Habila survived and experienced such amazing healing has been an immense encouragement to the church in northern Nigeria.
 But even more encouraging to them was his eagerness to preach the gospel to his persecutors in the face of death.

 When asked how it can be that people make such choices even when it can cost their life (and often does), Suleiman explains “Habila told me, ‘I had a deep assurance that Jesus was in my heart, and if I was to fall and die, that I will go straight up to heaven.’

 “So he actually lived the verse where Paul says, ‘For me to live is Christ and to die is gain.’
 You see, it makes a difference when people are deeply convinced about their faith in Christ.
 Then Christ to them is not stories.
 It is not just a religion.
 No, it is a reality.
 So Christ is a reality in the life of this brother.
-And that is why, when he encounters Boko Haram, he was just saying, ‘Listen, I have been looking for an opportunity to preach the gospel to you and here God has given me one’.
+And that is why, when he encounters an extremist group that is located primarily in Northern Nigeria More, he was just saying, ‘Listen, I have been looking for an opportunity to preach the gospel to you and here God has given me one’.
 His faith was for real.”

 “Then I looked, and I heard around the throne and the living creatures and the elders the voice of many angels, numbering myriads of myriads and thousands of thousands, saying with a loud voice, ‘Worthy is the Lamb who was slain, to receive power and wealth and wisdom and might and honor and glory and blessing!’”
 Rev. 5:11-12